katcipis/katcipis.github.io/content/blog/mux-channels-go.md

 ends is pretty simple when we leverage the close function and channel iteration.

-When just 3 goroutines is enough for your problem this is bliss, it forms a very simple pipeline.
+When just 3 concurrent units are enough for your problem this is bliss, it forms a very simple concurrent pipeline.
 The problem is that sometimes the task execution takes more time than the other phases in this pipeline, which brings us back to the fan-out.